charlotte-crisis/charlotte/README.md

-# charlotte
+# The Charlotte Crisis
-The project file
+The project file.
+Contains the source code, art assets, and other documentation.

 # Info
 We periodically release the game's executable under Releases.